-Not too long ago (at least the older members of our team like to think so) completions were a distinctly physical affair; rooms full of paper that the signatories would ceremonially parade around, signing where instructed by their lawyer, and swiftly inspected by the counterparty’s lawyer to check all were true “wet ink” originals.
+Not too long ago (at least the older members of our team like to think so) completions were a distinctly physical affair; rooms full of paper that the signatories would ceremonially parade around, signatures provided where instructed by their lawyer, and swiftly inspected by the counterparty’s lawyer to check all were true “wet ink” originals.

 Photocopied or faxed signatures were eyebrow-raisers, accepted only on a solemn promise to come good with originals asap.
 How times have changed, in particular since the COVID-19 pandemic struck.
 Not only are completions typically achieved by email, but electronic signatures are fast becoming the norm.
 However the law, at least in England and Wales, is still lagging behind, and this article outlines some key pitfalls to avoid in your next e-completion.